carepollo/carepollo/README.md

 ## Support 🍲
-If you like my work and want to support me, this is my Monero wallet address:
+If you like my work and want to support me this is my [wallet address](image.png):
-85XAfjoQv2zUS4LcB7UeaEGTUKY5n1WeA5eU3fgXKKGKiommHuJuzgLZGmszG42QQ5iwUfHopUABRCo6qMCeRCWEVAwfmK7